 Objective

-The objective of this CMM is to establish an interim allocation framework for SIOFA fisheries through specifying criteria for distributing participatory rights to Contracting Parties, Cooperating non-Contracting Parties and Participating Fishing Entities (CCPs).
+The objective of this CMM is to establish an allocation framework for SIOFA fisheries through specifying criteria for distributing participatory rights to Contracting Parties, Cooperating non-Contracting Parties and Participating Fishing Entities (CCPs).

 Application

-The allocation criteria outlined in this CMM shall apply to all established SIOFA fisheries.
+The MOP shall apply the allocation criteria outlined in this CMM when distributing participatory rights to CCPs for established SIOFA fisheries with an adopted TAC on a species or stock basis.

-This CMM shall not apply to SIOFA fisheries with adopted harvest strategies that include mechanisms for quota allocation.

 This CMM shall not impact in any way the total allowable catch for any SIOFA fishery set by the Meeting of the Parties.